LVG77/ytq/docs/prompt_plan.md

    - Implement functions for inserting, updating (overwriting on reprocess), and retrieving data.
    - Develop tests for each database operation.

 7. **Query Engine Implementation:**
-   - Implement hybrid search:
+   - Implement semantic search based on cosine similarity on embeddings.
-     - Keyword search across `tags` and `chunk_text`.
+     - Get all chunks with embeddings, convert embeddings to numpy arrays, and calculate cosine similarity using `fast_dot_product` function.
-     - Semantic search via cosine similarity on the embeddings.
+     - Output chunks sorted by score.
-   - Combine scores to rank results and add tests to verify search accuracy.
+   - Develop unit test to verify semantic search.

 8. **CLI Integration with Typer:**
    - Wire all backend components into CLI commands: